ppanko/intro-to-hpc/README.md

 ## Resources

-* [BASH cheatsheet](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md) - the BASH language is used to communicate with Quanah and execute jobs.
-* [Glossory]() - A list of definitions for common HPC-related terminology.
+Verified users are invited to try running an example job called "testJob".
+The [testJob-basic]() directory contains a all of the relevant files needed to run "testJob" as well as a [walkthrough with examples]().
+Here is the outline of the contents of [testJob-basic]:

 * [testJob-basic directory]() - a directory showing a simple example R job, contains:
     * [run_testJob.sh]() - a shell script used to submit the "02" script to Quanah's job scheduler.
     * [01_testJob-serial.R]() - an R script showing serial execution.
     * [02_testJob-parallel.R]() - an R script showing parallel execution.
 Can be submitted to Quanah via run_testJob.sh
-    * [README]() - provides an example of a workflow for running "testJob" on Quanah.
+    * [README]() - a walkthrough showing a workflow for running "testJob" on Quanah.

+Two pages of learning materials are provided for your convenience and are often referenced by the [testJob walkthrough]:

+* [BASH cheatsheet](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md) - the BASH language is used to communicate with Quanah and execute jobs.
+* [Glossory]() - A list of definitions for common HPC-related terminology.

 If you have any comments or suggestions, please email me at pavel.panko@ttu.edu